 The micro-region of La Mancomunidad La Montañona in Chalatenango, El Salvador is home to a pine oak forest with both ecological and cultural importance.
 The forests of La Montañona are critical to maintaining local stream and river quality.
-They are relied upon by many communities, such as San Salvador, as their main source of water (Balkan).
-The population of this hilly area is dependent upon subsistence and livestock farming, often utilizing slash and burn agricultural techniques which threaten the surrounding forest (Balkan).
+These are relied upon by many communities, such as the San Salvador, for their main source of water (Balkan).
+The population of this hilly area is dependent upon subsistence and livestock farming, often utilizing slash and burn agricultural techniques, which threaten the surrounding forest (Balkan).

-This project addresses the National Application Areas of Ecological Forecasting.
+This project addresses NASA Applied Sciences National Application Area of Ecological Forecasting.
 It contributes to this application area by utilizing historical land classifications and providing the partner with forecasted land classifications which provides essential data used to develop REDD+ strategies.
-The overall objective of the project is to develop a methodology for monitoring and forecasting ecological change in the La Mancomunidad La Montañona region in El Salvador by analyzing data from December 1986 - January 2016.
+The overall objective of the project is to develop a methodology for monitoring and forecasting ecological change in the La Mancomunidad La Montañona region of El Salvador by analyzing data from December 1986 - January 2016.
 MARN and other end-users will use this methodology to anticipate potential locations at risk of deforestation, allowing them to determine where to focus land use management and future REDD+ strategies at a national level.

 III.
 Methodology